 Jeppesen Professional Pilot Logbook – Best Overall

-As its name suggests, this logbook from Jeppesen is ideal for professional pilots.
+As its name suggests, the Jeppesen Professional Pilot Logbook is great for pilots who fly for a living.
 Not only due to its elegant design, but also because it can hold up to 10 years of data with simplified pilot and aircraft annual summaries.
 It is well-made as every logbook for professional use should be, measures 6 3/4” x 11 1/4”, contains 256 pages, and will serve you well for many years, covering thousands of flight hours.

 Standard Pilot Log ASA-SP-30 – Best Logbook for Student Pilots

-A firm favourite among all pilots but especially students learning to fly.
+A firm favourite among all pilots but especially students learning to fly.$9.86

-This is a great logbook for pilots that has been around for a while.
+The Standard Pilot Log ASA-SP-30 is a great logbook for student pilots that has been around for a while.
 It is a good choice if you’re looking for a compact option, as it measures just 7 1/2” x 4”.
 There are 68 pages that all contain a running total at the bottom for easy tracking.
 The logbook meets all record-keeping requirements established by the FAA.
 A very popular option particularly with student pilots as they progress.

 Standard Pilot Log ASA-SP-57 – Also Great for Student Pilots

-Standard Pilot Log ASA-SP-40 – With the Most Pages
+Standard Pilot Log ASA-SP-40 – Pilot Logbook With the Most Pages

-An excellent choice for pilots who need more pages.
+An excellent choice for pilots who need more pages.$12.95

-In the same vein as the SP-30 and SP-57, this logbook for pilots has all things that pilots have come to appreciate from ASA.
+In the same vein as the SP-30 and SP-57, the ASA-SP-40 has all things that pilots have come to appreciate from ASA.
 If you need a logbook with more pages this is the one to get – there are 208 pages.
-It comes in an attractive burgundy colour, and measures 7 1/2” x 4”.
+It comes in an attractive burgundy color and measures 7 1/2” x 4”.

-Jeppesen Professional European Pilot Logbook – Best for European Travel
+Jeppesen Professional European Pilot Logbook – Best Pilot Logbook for European Travel

-If you will clocking flight hours in Europe, look no further than this logbook from Jeppesen.
-It is the exact same as the company’s other logbook mentioned above.
-It contains the same features, such as simplified pilot and aircraft annual summaries, and being able to hold up to 10 years of data, but complies with EASA standards.
+If you will be clocking flight hours in Europe, look no further than the Jeppesen Professional European Pilot Logbook.
+It is the exact same as the company’s other logbook mentioned above, containing the same features, such as simplified pilot and aircraft annual summaries, and being able to hold up to 10 years of data, but complies with EASA standards.

-Don’t underestimate just how important design can be.
+- Design: Don’t underestimate just how important design can be.
 Every time you log your flights you want to look forward to doing so.
 Storing your records only digitally doesn’t bring the same joy.
-Even younger pilots soon realise this.
+Even younger pilots soon realize this.

 Frequently Asked Questions